samcartersmith/cds/CONTRIBUTING.md

 For adding new imports, simply import in the same file and add it to the `ReactLiveScope` object.

+## Adding a prototype page

+Creating a prototype means you can access the component using a link like this https://cds.cbhq.net/inputs.
+In this case, we are creating a prototype for inputs.
+However, the link generated will be in this form - https://cds.cbhq.net/<your-component>.

+Follow these steps to add a prototype page to the docusaurus website.
+This can be useful for bug bashing.

+1) Add your <component>.<mdx | tsx> file to eng/shared/design-system/website/src/pages
+2) Add the new component doc to docusaurus.config.js file under Prototypes dictionary.
+Mimic what the other prototype components have done.
 # Miscellaneous

 For any usage examples, you can use all imports defined in `website/src/theme/ReactLiveScope/index.ts` directly without importing them in your jsx live.